jmares/JavaScript30/README.md

 Hard to do when you're not very familiar with the array functions `map` and `reduce`, but good reference material.

 **Total Time**: almost 2 hours

+I am going to leave it at 4 days.
+Not because it isn't interesting, but because I have currently no use for Javascript and I have better things to do with my time.